 Feature Engineering:

-Once the sample texts have been processed a group of features is to be selected.
+Once the sample texts have been processed, a group of features is to be selected.
 These features (for NLP) are the words that the engineer believes to be important for determining the sentiment of the given text.
 It is therefore vitally important that these features are chosen carefully.
 For sentiment analysis, these features are the words that are believed to be uniquely indicative of either positive or negative sentiment.
 This group of words is referred to as the vocabulary.
 This examination looks at two different methods of vocabulary creation, what are termed heretofore as ‘local’, ‘global’, and ‘categorical’.

 Local vocabulary collection.